This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Scrap pieces too big

 It is advisable to increase the surface area of your kitchen leftovers where possible.
-Try not to add pieces that are bigger than a cubic inch (medium button mushroom).
+Do not add pieces more significant than a cubic inch (medium button mushroom).
 Of course, you won’t need to chop your scrap bones up, but these may take longer to break down.

 In my final fermented mass, I sometimes get bones and avocado peels.
 Still, these readily break down once I add the Bokashi bin content to my soil mix.